Spinal Injury Claims: The types of accident that can cause injury to your spine with examples of how much UK compensation you can claim

 In UK law it not how the injury your spine is caused, but the nature and severity of the injury which decides the amount of compensation you should be entitled to recover.

 The amount of compensation will vary and can only be accurately assessed by a solicitor looking at the exact circumstances of your case.
-However, examples of various different types of spinal injury and compensation amounts calculated in 2013, include:
+However, examples of various different types of spinal injury and compensation amounts calculated in 2017 and 2018, include:

 1. Whiplash injuries